grumpyjames/birding-almanac/sites/Barnes_WWT.md

 ---
 ### Getting there

+<strong>Please note</strong>: At pixel time, [Hammersmith Bridge](https://www.hammersmithbridge.org.uk/)
+is closed to all traffic, so _don't_ try to access the site from Hammersmith tube - go via Barnes National Rail!

 Public transport options are pretty good - either get National Rail to Barnes and then a short bus trip (or ten-minute walk) or tube to Hammersmith and grab a bus (slightly longer, walk probably less pointful) from there.

-<strong>Please note</strong>: At pixel time, [Hammersmith Bridge](https://tfl
-.gov.uk/status-updates/major-works-and-events/hammersmith-bridge-closure) is
-closed to all motor traffic, which will add a bus change if you're coming from the North side on public transport.

 There is good access from the Thames path if you're on a bike coming from the East.